ProgIsLove/Quarkus-rest/README.md

     ```
 3) Visit http://localhost:8080/hello in your browser.

-4) Open Postman or Insomnia rest and try this command
+4) Open Postman or Insomnia rest and try these commands
     ```
     GET localhost:8080/person